openjax/codegen/README.md

 # AutoGen

-**Auto-generated code patterns for better language cohesion, and faster runtime performance.**
+**Auto-generated code patterns for better language cohesion, and faster runtime performance**

 AutoGen is a collection of modules that utilize the [Code Generation][codegen] process to obtain better language cohesion, and faster runtime performance.